SharePoint/sp-dev-docs/docs/features/hub-site/create-hub-site-with-powershell.md

 ---
 title: Create SharePoint hub sites using PowerShell
-description: Example code for creating a SharePoint hub site using PowerShell. ms.date: 4/20/2018
+description: Example code for creating a SharePoint hub site by using PowerShell. ms.date: 4/20/2018
 localization_priority: Priority
 ---

-# Create SharePoint hub sites using PowerShell
+# Create SharePoint hub sites by using PowerShell

 > [!IMPORTANT]
 > The hub sites feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.

-If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site by using Windows PowerShell.
+If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site by using Microsoft PowerShell.
 In this example, you'll learn how to create a SharePoint hub site and to associate another site with it.
 In this scenario, you are setting up sites for the Contoso marketing department:
 - You will create a hub site that all other marketing sites will be associated with.
 - You will then specify settings and permissions for the hub site.
 - Finally, you will create a second site and associate it with the hub site.